-In some cases, a mortgage payment holiday can have a negative impact on your credit score, but most lenders have now said that for cases linked to the virus, they will ensure that this is not the case.
+In some cases, a mortgage payment holiday can hurt your credit score, but most lenders have now said that for cases linked to the virus, they will ensure that this is not the case.

-At first, everything seemed like it would remain exactly the same and you would still be able to make changes to your mortgages as normal.
-This has changed in the last couple of days and lenders have been asking borrowers to avoid making changes whilst you are within a mortgage holiday period.
-So, at the moment they are not allowing mortgages and product transfers.
+At first, everything seemed like it would remain the same, and you would still be able to make changes to your mortgages as usual.
+Additionally, this has changed in the last couple of days, and lenders have been asking borrowers to avoid making changes whilst you are within a mortgage holiday period.
+So, at the moment, they are not allowing mortgages and product transfers.

-Borrowers nearing the end of their existing product may be forced to move on to the higher lenders variable rate.
-This could mean that borrowers who act too early could find themselves on a mortgage payment holiday that accrues interest on a costly variable rate.
+Borrowers nearing the end of their existing product may get forced to move on to the higher lenders variable rate.
+Meaning that borrowers who act too early could find themselves on a mortgage payment holiday that accrues interest on a costly variable rate.

-We would highly recommend speaking to your Mortgage Advisor in Leeds they will determine the best course of action based on your personal and financial situation.
+We would highly recommend speaking to your Mortgage Advisor in Leeds, and they will determine the best course of action based on your personal and financial situation.
 If possible, arranging your mortgage transfer first then asking for the holiday would seem to be the most sensible way forward.